-• On a separate sheet of paper, the students put some passive sentences from the activity page into six sentence wall boxes: for example, The yacht was sailed (by the crew).
-(Top: yacht - was sailed - [blank] / Bottom: The - by the crew - [blank].)
+•On a seperate sheet of paper, the children put some passive sentences from the activity page into six sentence wall boxes: for example, The yacht was sailed (by the crew).
+(Top: yacht - was sailed - [blank] / Bottom: The - by the crew - [blank]).

-- Go over the activity page with the students, discussing their answers. - If they have done the extension activity, make sure the students have filled in the six boxes correctly.
+- Go over the activity page with the children, discussing their answers. - If they have done the extension activity, make sure the children have filled in the six boxes correctly.